 Many of us are chasing easier ways to lose or maintain weight.
 There is no magic bullet, but there are a ton of way you can boost your metabolism, burn fat, and lose weight while you eat sensibly and exercise.
-Making that easier is well worth it, and matcha makes it easier in many ways.
+Making that process any easier is well worth it, and matcha manages to make it easier in more than a few ways.

 Unlike coffee, pre-workouts, energy drinks, and many sodas, matcha does not result in a spike and crash.
 The L-Theanine, catechins, fiber, and antioxidants in matcha help extend the energy release.
 Expect a solid boost to your oomph that lasts without getting jittery or tired later.